 The (Unwanted) Pooch Puzzle

-"The (Unwanted) Pooch Puzzle" is a project developed in coordination with the SPCA in Wake County, North Carolina; as well as with the Davidson County Animal Shelter of North Carolina, to help rescue domestic pets from euthanasia.
-The project seeks to bring additional awareness and support for the problem of unwanted domestic pets.
+"The (Unwanted) Pooch Puzzle" is a project developed in coordination with the SPCA in Wake County, North Carolina, to help rescue domestic pets from euthanasia.
+The project seeks to cultivate a fresh perspective using the creative arts to bring additional awareness and support for the problem of unwanted domestic pets.
 Every 9 seconds, an unwanted domestic pet is put down in the U.S., based on studies from the National Council On Pet Population which estimates that 3.7 million are put down each year.

 Proximity does not play much of a role either.
 Two small towns next to each other and of approximately the same size, have startling different euthanasia rates.
 Salisbury, NC, took in 2,250 cats and 2,189 dogs in their shelter in 2014.
 Of those, they terminated 20.36% of the cats, and 10.28% of the dogs.
 They ran a very effective adoption program, whereby 1,511 cats were adopted and 1,584 dogs were adopted.
 Lexington, which is about 15 miles away, took in 2,849 cats and 2,757 dogs.
 Of those, they terminated 91.82% of the cats and 67.39% of the dogs.

 Fortunately, concerned citizens of Lexington, NC, fed up with the high kill rates in their town, convinced their county commissioners to vote five to two to turn over the County's animal shelter from the sheriff's department to a nonprofit, United Animal Coalition (UAC), on Dec 9, 2014.
 UAC was currently running Guilford County's animal shelter, which increased adoptions there from a paltry 3% to 52% as of 2014 and increased return of animals to rightful owners nearly 20%.